ardalis/CleanArchitecture/README.md

 A starting point for Clean Architecture with ASP.NET Core.
 [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) is just the latest in a series of names for the same loosely-coupled, dependency-inverted architecture.
 You will also find it named [hexagonal](http://alistair.cockburn.us/Hexagonal+architecture), [ports-and-adapters](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html), or [onion architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/).

+## Give a Star! :star:
+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!

 # Goals

 The goal of this repository is to provide a basic solution structure that can be used to build Domain-Driven Design (DDD)-based or simply well-factored, SOLID applications using .NET Core.
 Learn more about these topics here: